 Where we do find legitimate, technical reasons to consider a TTL change, other solutions are also available.

-Finding 6: Two potential problems related to the interaction between the SOA Expire value and the root zone’s signature validity periods exist, and need to be addressed by the Internet Community.
+Finding 6: Two potential problems related to the interaction between the SOA Expire value and the root zone’s signature validity periods exist, and need to be addressed by the DNS operations community.

 In Section 6.4, the study team identifies two situations whereby a root name server would return data and signatures that will be cached beyond the signature validity end time.
 Specifically, in certain situations: